 A special bond of trust characterizes the business relationship between client and bank.
 Therefore, the bank has the duty to maintain secrecy about any customer-related facts and evaluations of which it may have knowledge.

-UniCredit Bank AG obliges each employee by an individual declaration to preserve the data-, bank- and business secrets.
+UniCredit Bank GmbH obliges each employee by an individual declaration to preserve the data-, bank- and business secrets.
 Comprehensive internal guidelines inform the employees on the binding regulations.
 Additionally our employees are trained on dealing with confidential information via a web-based training.

 According to our Compliance Culture and our "Code of Conduct principles" we have built up a multilevel Anti-Fraud-Management to effectively prevent our clients and the bank from "criminal offences" (sec.25h KWG).